 Master of Science Degree in Health Policy

-The Department of Health Research and Policy at the Stanford University School of Medicine also offers a Master of Science degree in Health Policy.
-Most students in this program are investigators with an MD (or comparable advanced degree), often in the fellowship stages of their training or already junior faculty members.
-The program provides students with the skills to conduct and interpret research in health policy and clinical decision-making.
-MS students must satisfy a concentration requirement in one of the three content areas of empirical methods, clinical decision-making or health policy.
-The MS program is typically completed in two years.
+Most students admitted to this program have an MD (or comparable advanced degree) and are in in the fellowship stages of their training, or are current medical students or have worked in a health care related field.
+The program provides advanced students with the skills to conduct independent research in health policy.
+MS students must satisfy a concentration requirement in one of four content areas: empirical methods, clinical decision-making, health policy, or implementation science.
+The MS program is typically completed in two years of study in residence.

 PhD in Health Policy